Trump loyalists spew racist, vulgar attacks at Harris and Democrats at New York City rally - Local News 8

 “There’s a lot going on, like, I don’t know if you know this but there’s literally a floating island of garbage in the middle of the ocean right now,” he said.
 “I think it’s called Puerto Rico.”

-The line was well-received by Trump supporters who filled Madison Square Garden in Midtown Manhattan.
+The line was well-received by Trump supporters who filled the historic arena in Midtown Manhattan.
 Trump has recently taken to calling the US “a garbage can for the world” when he rails against undocumented immigrants.

+“These Latinos, they love making babies, too.
+Just know that they do,” Hinchcliffe continued.

+After the rally, Trump’s campaign sought to distance itself from Hinchcliffe, who like the other speakers was an invited guest, and his comments about Puerto Rico.

+“This joke does not reflect the views of President Trump or the campaign,” Trump campaign spokesperson Danielle Alvarez said in a statement to CNN.

-Harris’ campaign seized on the moment, quickly clipping the video and posting it on social media channels.
+But Harris’ campaign had already seized on the attacks on Puerto Rico, quickly clipping the video and posting it on social media channels.
 The vice president on Sunday visited a Puerto Rican restaurant in North Philadelphia, where she discussed her vision for the island along with plans to lower costs and create opportunity in Puerto Rican communities on the mainland.

 Republican Sen. Rick Scott of Florida, whose reelection campaign depends on sizable support from the state’s Puerto Rican community, joined the backlash, writing of the “joke” on X, “It’s not funny and it’s not true.
 Puerto Ricans are amazing people and amazing Americans!”

-Note: This story has been updated with more from the rally.